Catherine the Great of Russia

-Washington's troops crossed the ice-filled Delaware River
+Washington's troops quietly crossed the dangerous, ice-filled Delaware River

 in a freezing blizzard.

-Trudging through blinding snow in strict silence, with two soldiers freezing to death on the march, they attacked the German Hessian troops stationed at Trenton, New Jersey, at daybreak, DECEMBER 26, 1776.
+Washington's army attacked the German Hessian troops stationed at Trenton, New Jersey, at daybreak, DECEMBER 26, 1776.

-Unable to get Russian troops, King George III and hired the feared Hessian mercenaries.
+Unable to get Russian troops, King George III and hired the feared

 Some historians suggest that the German Hessian mercenary troops may not have been on peak alertness due to the holiday, those other historians refute this.